Navigation

 R100GS Trailer Hitch Project

-My wife loves to ride pillion with me and wants to do a trip to Alaska in 2012.
-In order to carry our baggage, we decided we need a trailer behind the motorbike.
+My wife loves to ride pillion with me and wanted to do a trip to Alaska in 2012.
+In order to carry our baggage, we decided we needed a trailer behind the motorbike.

 I couldn't find anyone in the US who made a trailer hitch for my 1994 R100GS.
 So, I designed and built one myself.